DavorPenzar/magic-text/README.md

 The code above outputs:

 ```
- deep?
+ through the wind, wanting to start again?
+Do you ever feel already buried deep?
 Six feet under screams, but no one seems to hear a thing
+Do you ever feel, feel so paper thin
+Like a house of cards, one blow from cavin' in?
+Do you ever feel already buried deep?
+Six feet under screams, but no one seems to hear a thing
+Do you ever feel, feel so paper thin
+Like a house of cards, one blow from cavin' in?
 Do you ever feel like a plastic bag
 Drifting through the wind, wanting to start again?
 Do you ever feel already buried deep?
 Six feet under screams, but no one seems to hear a thing
 Do you ever feel like a plastic bag
 Drifting through the wind, wanting to start again?
-Do you ever feel, feel so paper thin
-Like a house of cards, one blow from cavin' in?
-Do you ever feel already buried deep?
-Six feet under screams, but no one seems to hear a thing
-Do you know that there's still a chance for you?
-'Cause there's a spark in you

 ```

 Alternatively, if ```CharTokeniser``` is used instead of ```RegexTokeniser```, the code outputs:

 ```
- deep?
-Six feet under screams, but no one blow from cavin' in?
-Do you?
+ thin
-'Cause of cards, one seems to start again?
+Like a house of cards, one seems to start again?
-Do you ever feel, feel like a plastic bag
+Do you ever feel already buried deep?
-Drifting to hear a thing
-Do you know that there's a spark in you?
-'Cause of cards, one blow from cavin' in?
+Six feel, feel so paper thing
+Do you ever feet under screams, but no one seems to start again?
-Do you know that there's a spark in
+Do you

 ```

 ##  Remarks

 This library should not be used when working with large corpora of context tokens.
 Objects of class ```Pen``` store complete context using an in-memory container, rather than reading tokens from external memory or a network resource.
 The implemented approach is much simpler and faster, but lacks a possibility to work with a large number of tokens.
 However, logic used in the library may be generalised to implement a more sophisticated programs able to handle storing tokens externally.

-Apart from functionality, the focus was set on simplicity while implementing the library.
-Hence no class is thread-safe, even though ```ITokeniser``` interface includes the asynchronous method ```ITokeniser.ShatterAsync(System.IO.StreamReader, ShatteringOptions?)```.
-If a [```System.Threading.Mutex``` object](http://docs.microsoft.com/en-gb/dotnet/api/system.threading.mutex) was included in the classes implementing the interface, it would be expected of them to also implement [```System.IDisposable``` interface](http://docs.microsoft.com/en-gb/dotnet/api/system.idisposable) (since [```System.Threading.Mutex``` class](http://docs.microsoft.com/en-gb/dotnet/api/system.threading.mutex) implements it).
-This would in turn make the usage of tokenisers unnecessarily complicated since the main purpose of tokenisers in the library is to create a context for ```Pen``` objects out of existing text resources.
-If one needs to dynamically change properties of tokenisers while simultaneously using them across multiple threads, they should manually synchronise resource usage.

 ##  References